 It’s easy–and sure, totally accurate–to chalk Katherine Webb’s overnight celebrity up to the modern magic of the Internet.
-But pretty Auburn coeds photographed in compelling contexts have been going viral for years.
+But comely Auburn coeds photographed in compelling contexts have been going viral for years.
 And in 1958, Auburn sophomore Betty Hughey, one of the Loveliest of the Plains, did it almost as instantly.

 Hughey shared equal space on the front page of the next day’s New York Times with none other than Jayne Mansfield (their photos–and their measurements?–were the same size), and the Confederate Coed was pretty much the only thing below the fold in that same day’s Los Angeles Times.
 How?
 They blew it up to 8×10.